SimoesMR/SimoesMR/README.md

 <h2 align="left">Hi 👋!
-My name is Rodrigo, and I'm a full-stack developer from Brazil</h2>
+My name is Rodrigo, and I'm a full-stack developer</h2>

 ###

 <h2 align="left">About Me</h2>
 <p align="left">
   <br>
-  ✨ Full stack developer with 5 years of experience, specializing in C# (.Net), SQL Server, HTML, CSS, JS, and React.
+  ✨ Full stack developer with more than 5 years of experience, specializing in C# (.Net), SQL Server, HTML, CSS, JS, and React.
   <br>
   🎯 Proficient in building web applications following best practices such as SOLID and Design Patterns, within an agile team.
   <br>